Jordy-VL/jordy-vl.github.io/index.md

 ---
 layout: frontpage
 title: Jordy Van Landeghem
-description: Jordy Van Landeghem is a CS PhD student at Catholic University Leuven.
+description: Jordy Van Landeghem is a CS PhD student at KU Leuven.
 keywords: Predictive Uncertainty, Text Classification, Unsupervised Novelty Detection, Monte Carlo Dropout
 ---

 Hi, my name is Jordy Van Landeghem!
-I am a Computer Science Ph.D. student at the Catholic University in Leuven (Belgium) and an AI Researcher at Contract.fit (Belgium).
+I am a Computer Science Ph.D. researcher at the KU Leuven (Belgium) and an AI Researcher at Contract.fit (Belgium).

-I have a demonstrated track record  of industrial and academic prowess and articulate enthusiast of cutting-edge Language Technology:
+With a demonstrated track record of industrial and academic prowess I am an articulate enthusiast of cutting-edge Language Technology:
 - Applied end-to-end AI engineering in the context of various application domains, e.g., finance, banking, insurance, legal.
 - Conducting and publishing high-quality research into the fundamentals of Deep Learning (calibration, uncertainty quantification, out-of-distribution robustness) in order to obtain more reliable machine learning systems.